-Did Yeshua (aka Jesus) the Anointed, aka the Christ approve weapons carry?
-Can a man who carries a weapon for self-defense consider himself a follower of the Christ?
+Did Jesus the Christ approve weapons carry?
+Can a man who carries a weapon for self-defense consider himself a Christian?

 Some people think not.
-They may believe that since Yeshua advised turning the other cheek, he was a pacifist who would not approve either open or concealed carry or weapons.
+They may believe that since Jesus the Christ advised turning the other cheek, he was a pacifist who would not approve either open or concealed carry or weapons.

 "But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also." – Mathew 5:39

 Notice that he only asked you to turn the cheek once.
 No further instructions are given.
 Therefore, after receiving a second slap, a Christian is free to do whatever necessary to subdue the assailant.
 This instruction is to show some restraint in punishing the evil doer.
 If its only one slap – i.e. a minor thing – Christ tells us to tolerate the abuse and even invite another slap.
 But the buck stops there.

 Slapping is one thing, but violating the Law is another.
 Mathew tells us the Christ was not averse to using physical force to enforce God's Law, as shown by his overturning the tables of the money changers in the temple.

 "And Jesus entered the temple and drove out all who sold and bought in the temple, and he overturned the tables of the money-changers and the seats of those who sold pigeons." – Mathew 21:12